Materiality

 Energy consumption

-Mizuno’s total domestic energy consumption in FY 2022 was 144,596 GJ.
-The intensity of energy consumption was 110.0, a decrease of 13 points year on year.
+Mizuno’s total domestic energy consumption in the fiscal year 2023 was 112,705 GJ.
+The intensity of energy consumption* was 79.7, a decrease of 5.1points year on year.

 Total energy consumption [*b]